marulkar/geo-locate/README.md

 - Donwload the Zip file of the repository.
 - Install the packages as listed in the requirements.txt document.
 - `cd` in `geoLocator` and excute the command `python manage.py runserver`
-- This will start the server on the url http://localhost:8000/geo/
+- This will start the application on the url `http://localhost:8000/geo/`

 Usage Instructions
 - `Allow` the browser to share your location with the application to see your current Latitude and Longitude co-ordinates.